Father Divine: 1931–1932: Sayville arrests, trial, notoriety, and prison

 In this period of expansions, several branch communes were opened in New York and New Jersey.
 Father Divine's followers finally named the movement the International Peace Mission movement.

 Father Divine's trial was held on May 24, 1932.
 His lawyer, Ellee J. Lovelace, a prominent Harlem African American and former US attorney had requested the trial be moved outside of Suffolk County due to potential jury bias.
-The court acquiesced, and the trial took place at the Nassau County Supreme Court before Justice Lewis J. Smith.
-After a long trial, with many witnesses, "Justice Smith instructed the jury to ignore the statements made by witnesses not present on the night of the raid.
+The court acquiesced, and the trial took place at the Nassau County Supreme Court before Judge Lewis J. Smith.
+After a long trial, with many witnesses, "Smith instructed the jury to ignore the statements made by witnesses not present on the night of the raid.
 Smith's order invalidated most of the testimony in Father Divine's favor and severely crippled the defense."

-The jury found him guilty on June 5 but asked for leniency on behalf of Father Divine.
-Ignoring the jury's request, Justice Smith lectured on how Father Divine was a fraud and "menace to society" before issuing the maximum sentence for disturbing the peace: one year in prison and a $500 fine.
+The jury found him guilty on June 5th but asked for leniency on behalf of Father Divine.
+Ignoring the jury's request, Smith lectured on how Father Divine was a fraud and "menace to society" before issuing the maximum sentence for disturbing the peace: one year in prison and a $500 fine.

 Smith, 55, died of a heart attack days later on June 9, 1932.
 Father Divine was widely reported to have commented on the death, "I hated to do it."
 He wrote to his followers, "I did not desire Judge Smith to die. ...
 I did desire that MY spirit would touch his heart and change his mind that he might repent and believe and be saved from the grave."

-The impression that Justice Smith's death was divine retribution was perpetuated by the press, which failed to report Smith's prior heart problems and implied the death to be more sudden and unexpected than it was.
+The impression that Judge Smith's death was divine retribution was perpetuated by the press, which failed to report Smith's prior heart problems and implied the death to be more sudden and unexpected than it was.

 During his brief prison stay, Father Divine read prodigiously, notably on the Scottsboro Nine.
 After his attorneys secured release through an appeal on June 25, 1932, he declared that the foundational documents of the United States of America, such as the United States Constitution and Declaration of Independence, were inspired.
 Father Divine also taught that contemporary leaders strayed from these ideals, but he would become increasingly patriotic through his life.